gmoutsin/ticketsplit/README.md

 Python 2 was chosen because I couldn't make pyquery work in Python 3.

 In order to use the script you need to go to a website for booking tickets.
 There you can see the abbreviation of the departure and arrival stations.
-For example the abbriviation of Birmingham is BMI.
+For example the abbriviation of Birmingham New Street is BHM.

 Once you have these, run the script.
 You need to enter the abbreviation of the 2 stations.
 This can upper case or lower case letters.
 Then you need to add the date in the form DD/MM/YYYY or just type +X to search for X days later.
 Finally you need to specify the time by writting HH:MM or just HH.